Dilna431/AWS-Serverless-Automation-LambdaBoto3/README.md

 ![image](https://github.com/user-attachments/assets/5bc57d86-5c8d-4345-af66-e5b2912e0308)

 Assignment 2: Automated S3 Bucket Cleanup Using AWS Lambda and Boto3

-Objective:
-Automate the deletion of files older than 30 days in an S3 bucket using AWS Lambda and Boto3.
+Objective:Automate the deletion of files older than 30 days in an S3 bucket using AWS Lambda and Boto3.

 Steps:

 1. S3 Setup:
 Create a new S3 bucket.
 Upload multiple files to this bucket, ensuring that some files are older than 30 days.